mhatvan/react-carousel/docs/plugins/accessingManagingState.md

 You can access and modify the following attributes of the carousel.
-To manage and access react-carousel you need to install [**recoil**](https://recoiljs.org/docs/introduction/getting-started) library
+To manage and access react-carousel, you need to install [**recoil**](https://recoiljs.org/docs/introduction/getting-started) library.

 ```js
 import {